WanFaruqJazli/Year1-Sem1-Coursework/SECP1513-TIS/Project : Design Thinking /README.md

 ## 📝 Reflection

 > "This project really shifted my perspective.
 Before this, I honestly thought my degree was just about writing code and managing databases.
-But Design Thinking taught me that we have to understand the human side of the problem first.
+But Design Thinking taught me that we have to understand the human side of the problem first".
 >
 > We realized that it does not matter how advanced the technology is if it does not solve the user's actual stress.
 Moving from just 'coding' to 'problem-solving' was a big step for me.
 It helped me see that to be a successful Data Engineer in the future, I need to build systems that are not just technically strong but also practical for the people using them.
 It is about empathy just as much as it is about logic."